opds-community/drafts/opds-1.2.md

 OPDS Catalog Entries and OPDS Catalog Feeds.

 ### x.2.
 The OPDS Catalog Profile Parameter
-Relations to OPDS Catalog Feed Document and OPDS Catalog Entry Document Resources SHOULD use a "profile" parameter following Section 4.3 of [RFC4288] with the value "opds-catalog".
+Relations to OPDS Catalog Feed Document and OPDS Catalog Entry Document Resources MUST use a "profile" parameter following Section 4.3 of [RFC4288] with the value "opds-catalog".
 This profile parameter provides clients with an advisory hint that the Resource should be a component of an OPDS Catalog.

-The complete media type for a relation to an OPDS Catalog Entry Document Resource SHOULD be:
+The complete media type for a relation to an OPDS Catalog Entry Document Resource MUST be:

 `application/atom+xml;type=entry;profile=opds-catalog`